telekom/oscake-documentation/docs/running-ort.md

   * `cd ort`
   * `./gradlew installDist`

 ## OSCake-Configuration
-In order to use the OSCake-Reporter, several parameters have to be set using the appropriate ORT commandline style and a specific configuration file has to be provided.
+In order to use the OSCake-Reporter, several parameters have to be set using the appropriate ORT commandline style.
+Additionally, a specific configuration file has to be provided ([ort.conf](./examples/ort.conf))

 ### Parameters
 ORT handles commandline parameters in several ways: